kontena/kontena/docs/references/kontena-yml.md

   stateful: true
 ```

-To connect other services within the same grid please use the complete internal DNS addresses:
+To connect to other services within the same grid please use the complete internal DNS addresses:
-`<service>.<stack>.<grid>.kontena.local`
+`servicename.stackname.${GRID}.kontena.local`

 ## Variable substitution